Where to find lock boxes and other safe storage containers in our region

 On Take Back Day, community members are encouraged to bring their expired or unwanted medications and drop them off, no questions asked.

-On Saturday, April 26, 2025, 10AM-2PM, multiple police departments will be open as drop off locations in Franklin County and the North Quabbin region.
+In our region, multiple police departments are open as drop off locations in Franklin County and the North Quabbin region.

 Some departments have permanent drop boxes, and some are open just for Take Back Day.